CoorFun/cCONFIG/README.md

 @param[in] key: Config key

-@returns: const char *\ The pointer of target string
+@returns: const char *\ The pointer of the result string
                   NULL\ No correspond value
 ```

 #### ```int cCONFIG_Value_Is_True(const char *key)```